MattKaydy/Presole-Demo/Readme.md

 This project is an on-going project that my former team members are contiuning.

-The design details, intellectual property and software code are owned by my team and it is not allowed to share specific details nor source code in this repo.
+The design details, intellectual property and software code are owned by my team and I am not allowed to share specific details nor source code in this repo.

 Demonstration only - no source code